Sub-atomic constraints on the Kerr geometry of GW150914: Appendix

 Both cases show the narrow peaks in the frequency posterior described before.
 The peaks are more pronounced for real detector noise than for simulated Gaussian noise.
 The most prominent peaks coincide with lines of excess power in the PSD for the detector noise, but not for simulated Gaussian noise colored with the same PSD.
 This suggests the presence of non-Gaussian noise features in the real noise that are partially matched by the sinusoidal templates.
 Slow variations of the PSD in the detector noise may amplify this effect.
 For the analysis, the PSD has to be estimated from off-source data, such that slow variations in the line parameters cannot be corrected for in long-duration analyses.

-We perform two analyses with simulated signals added to the off-source noise, one in which the signal has $\log_{10} \epsilon = -17$ and one with $\log_{10} \epsilon = -25$.
-For each simulation, the injected value lies within the 90\% credible interval of the $\epsilon$-posterior, and the posterior peaks away from the lower prior boundary.
-Figure~\ref{fig:epsilon_posterior_injection} shows this for the $\log_{10} \epsilon = -17$ injection.
-For injections with $\log_{10} \epsilon = -17$, the frequency posterior is dominated by a narrow peak at the injected value.
-For a quieter injection with $\log_{10} \epsilon = -25$, a narrow peak at the injected frequency still dominates the posterior, but there is non-negligible support for a broader range of frequencies.
-The one-sided 90\% bounds for these injections into detector noise is $\log_{10} \epsilon = -14$ and $\log_{10} \epsilon = -9$, respectively, larger than for noise without a signal.
+We perform several analyses with simulated signals added to the off-source noise, for example with $\log_{10} \epsilon = -18$ or $\log_{10} \epsilon = -21$.
+For each simulation, the injected value lies within the 90\% credible interval of the $\epsilon$-posterior, and the posterior peaks away from the lower prior boundary and near the correct value.
+Figure~\ref{fig:epsilon_posterior_injection} shows this for the $\log_{10} \epsilon = -21$ injection.
+For all injections, the frequency posterior is concentrated in a narrow peak around the correct frequency, limited by the frequency-resolution of the data.
+The one-sided 90\% bounds for these injections into detector noise is $\log_{10} \epsilon = -13.3$ and $\log_{10} \epsilon = -14.3$, respectively, larger than found for noise without a signal.
 As we are expecting a signal in the injection case, we also use the two-sided credible interval as shown in Figure~\ref{fig:epsilon_posterior_injection}.
-The ranges recovered then are $\log_{10} \epsilon = -16^{+8}_{-24}$ and $\log_{10} \epsilon = -26^{+4}_{-28}$ for the louder and quieter injection, respectively.
+The ranges recovered then are $\log_{10} \epsilon = -18.3^{+6.3}_{-10.0}$ and $\log_{10} \epsilon = 19.5^{+6.4}_{-10.4}$ for the louder and quieter injection, respectively.